hackbots-3414/2018-Power-Up/README.md

  Testing some new auton/teleop algorithms on the robot The NavXThread class was disabled, and its functions were merged with the existing NavX class.

+11/10/18
+Samplings.java
+Adds Samplings.java

+Used to detect if the robot's stuck.